lferst/ScalaGithubTwitter/README.md

 4 - Checkout or download project to current folder

-5 - Run sbt
+5 - Run sbt (Sbt should recognise build.sbt file in the root folder and download all dependencies)

-Sbt should recognise build.sbt file in the root folder, download all dependencies and execute Main class
+6 - From Sbt prompt command execute "Run". ex.: sbt:reactive> Run